-32 Seattle Ethics and Elections Commission.
+(Community Action Network), Municipal League of King County, Washington State Public Disclosure Commission, Win/Win Network.
+33 Seattle Ethics and Elections Commission.
 Democracy Voucher Program Biennial Report 2017.
 P. 9-10.

-33 Seattle Democracy Voucher Program Evaluation, BERK Final Report for the City of Seattle Ethics and Elections Commission.
+34 Seattle Democracy Voucher Program Evaluation, BERK Final Report for the City of Seattle Ethics and Elections Commission.
 P. 11.
+April 25, 2018.

-April 25, 2018 its services.
-These efforts included trainings, ambassador academies, and small stipends for liaisons, among others.34
+its services.
+These efforts included trainings, ambassador academies, and small stipends for liaisons, among others.35

-In addition, Seattle's Neighborhood Service Centers and Customer Service Bureau, all of which act as "little city halls" in a variety of locations throughout the City, were convenient drop-off locations that also made City staff available to members of the public to answer questions and educate visitors about their vouchers and the program.35
+In addition, Seattle's Neighborhood Service Centers and Customer Service Bureau, all of which act as "little city halls" in a variety of locations throughout the City, were convenient drop-off locations that also made City staff available to members of the public to answer questions and educate visitors about their vouchers and the program.36

-Lastly, Seattle Ethics and Elections Commission staff also conducted general outreach to various communities, including distributing communications via website and social media, translating materials in 15 languages, and providing 47 presentations and 57 tabling events between July 2016 and November 2017.36
+Lastly, Seattle Ethics and Elections Commission staff also conducted general outreach to various communities, including distributing communications via website and social media, translating materials in 15 languages, and providing 47 presentations and 57 tabling events between July 2016 and November 2017.37